 AHCI vs RAID

 The different features of AHCI and RAID have a significant impact on the performance of your devices such as your storage devices, memory, and even the motherboard.
 AHCI is a relatively modern programming interface that is mainly suitable for SATA drives.
 If you are using an HDD or an SSD that uses SATA protocol, you can set up the AHCI mode to utilize the full advantage of the SATA interface.
-This will enable features like the NCQ and Hot Swapping that are not available in other modes.
+This will enable features like NCQ and Hot Swapping that are not available in other modes.
 AHCI has little impact on optimizing the performance of the SATA drives, but it does have a relatively more noticeable impact on hard drives.

-In summary, you should choose between AHCI and RAID-based on your drive configuration.
+In summary, you should choose between AHCI and RAID based on your drive configuration.
 If you are using a SATA hard drive or a SATA SSD in a single-drive configuration, then AHCI may be more suitable than RAID.
 If you are using multiple hard drives, then RAID is a better choice.
 RAID is also recommended for arrays that use a combination of SSDs and HDDs in a single array.
-Both the modes have their benefits and are more optimized for different scenarios so it is not a question of “which is better” but rather “which is more suited for my use case” and that depends on the configuration of your storage drives.
+Both the modes have their benefits and are optimized for different scenarios so it is not a question of “which is better” but rather “which is more suited for my use case” and that depends on the configuration of your storage drives.

-If you are unwilling to set up a RAID array for your multiple drives but still want to accelerate your slower mechanical drives, then one might also look towards the Intel Optane and AMD StoreMI technologies.
+If you are unwilling to set up a RAID array for your multiple drives but still want to accelerate your slower mechanical drives, then one might also look to the Intel Optane and AMD StoreMI technologies.
 Both of these technologies have made fantastic improvements over the past few years in terms of performance and stability, and are finally reliable alternatives to traditional RAID methods.
 At the end of the day, your preference for AHCI, RAID, or even software-based solutions like StoreMI depends on the configuration of your drives and your preferences.
 There is simply no right solution for everyone.